JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

-# Install Kubernetes Cluster with 2 minions on MacPro with Vagrant & VirtualBox
+# Install Kubernetes Cluster with multiple minions on MacPro with Vagrant & VirtualBox

 In the article, we will describe how to set up a full Kubernetes cluster on a MacPro laptop.
 The Mac we are using is at version 10.12.5.